-Redeveloping properties within urban renewal districts enhances the urban environment and fuels economic growth.
-A second tool in the toolbox is acquisition of property.
-When this is done it is for the specific purpose of redevelopment.
-Often the properties are under-utilized, and the agency issues a public call for proposals to see what the development community will create within the parameters CCDC sets.
-This affords the agency the ability to request and promote particular strategies, such as affordable housing and mixed use development.
+A second tool in the toolbox is acquisition of property through voluntary purchase and sale.
+When this is done it is done for a specific goal or purpose.
+Often a property is under-utilized, and the agency issues a public call for proposals to see what the development community will create within the parameters CCDC sets.
+This affords the agency the ability to request and promote desirable uses such as affordable housing and mixed use development.